Ready For a Post-Summer Reboot?

 Research has shown time and time again that the more time we spend outdoors, the happier and healthier we become.
 And the benefits of outdoor recreation extend far beyond physical health.
 While you won’t be bathing in 30 degrees, the amount of light you absorb on even a cloudy day is enough to counteract the symptoms of Seasonal Affective Disorder.
 Spending time in natural settings has also been shown to improve creativity, motivation, cognitive function and healthy vision.
 Even if you have a busy schedule or live in an urban environment, you can still fit nature into your day-to-day with a few simple strategies.
 Instead of scrolling through your emails during your break, take a walk around the block.
 Or better yet, work outdoors if your schedule allows.
 And if mealtimes are the only break you take, try dining al fresco.

-Eye allergies can occur at any time of year, however they are especially common during autumn due to an influx of airborne allergens, such as mould spores or ragweed pollen.
+Eye allergies can occur at any time of year, but they're especially common in autumn due to an influx of airborne allergens, such as mould spores or ragweed pollen.
 When these airborne allergens come into contact with the eye, a substance called histamine is released which causes uncomfortable symptoms including dry, itchy or scratchy sensations.
 If eye allergy symptoms are mild, over-the-counter eye drops are usually effective.
 However, those who suffer from severe allergies may need to visit a doctor to be prescribed stronger medication.